Just Eat Logo

 Just Eat Logo 2001-2011

 The debut logo was a simple text in a custom font.
-It had no serifs, and the smooth lines visually created harmonious transitions, inspiring a sense of trust in the company.
+It had no serifs, and the smooth lines created harmonious transitions, inspiring trust in the company.
 All the corners on the letters were rounded, and the ends had even cuts.
 The lettering was red with yellow edging.
 There was a hyphen (-) between the words “Just” and “Eat.”
-Moreover, this option was the only one where it was used.
+Moreover, this option was the only one that was used.

 2011 – 2014